sarahmaria398/crowdfunding/README.md

-This project was bootstrapped with [Create React App]

-## Crowdfunding website: for sports, fitness and health projects
+## Crowdfunding website for: New Game Ideas!

 Deployed Heroku: https://peaceful-eyrie-80765.herokuapp.com/
 Login: Jeff, Jeff12345

+# Current Features:
+- Browse Home Page of New Projects
+- Register New User Form
+- Login
+- Create New Crowdfunding Project
+- Pledge to a Project
+- Link to User Profile

+- More to Come!

+This project was bootstrapped with [Create React App]

 ## Available Scripts